Legal status of same-sex marriage: Belgium

 On 1 June 2003, Belgium became the second country in the world to legally recognise same-sex marriage.

 Cyprus

 Civil cohabitations have been legal in Cyprus since 11 December 2015.
 The bill to establish civil cohabitation was approved by the parliament on 26 November 2015 with a 39–12 vote.
 It was published in the official gazette on 11 December 2015 and took effect upon publication.

 Czech Republic

 On 15 March 2006, the parliament of the Czech Republic voted to override a presidential veto and allow same-sex partnerships to be recognised by law, effective 1 July 2006, granting registered couples inheritance and health care rights similar to married couples.
 The legislation did not grant adoption rights.
 The parliament had previously rejected similar legislation four times.

 Denmark

 On 15 June 2012, Denmark became the eleventh country in the world to legalise same-sex marriage.
 The autonomous territory Greenland legalised same-sex marriage on 1 April 2016, and the Faroe Islands followed on 1 July 2017.

+Estonia

+Estonia has recognised same-sex registered partnerships since January 1, 2016.

+In June 2023, the Estonian Parliament passed a bill legalizing same-sex marriage and joint adoption, and giving full effect to the registered partnership law.
+The law commenced on 1 January 2024.